dk-liang/FIDTM/README.md

 python train_baseline.py --dataset UCF_QNRF --crop_size 512 --save_path ./save_file/JHU
 python train_baseline.py --dataset JHU --crop_size 512 --save_path ./save_file/JHU
 ```
-For ShanghaiTech, you can train by a GPU with 8 G memory.
-For other datasets, please utilize a single GPU with 24 G memory or multiple GPU for training .
+For ShanghaiTech, you can train by a GPU with 8G memory.
+For other datasets, please utilize a single GPU with 24G memory or multiple GPU for training .
 We have reorganized the code, which usually better than the results of the original [manuscript](https://arxiv.org/abs/2102.07925).

+**Improvements**
+We have not studied the effect of some super-parameters.
+Thus, the results can be further improved by some optimization skills, such as adjust the learning rate, batch size, crop size, and data augmentation.
+Besides, HRNET is a heavy network, and it is desirable to explore the efficient localization method based on FIDT maps.

 # Reference
 If you find this project is useful for your research, please cite: